AniketPotdar-AP/Gemini_chatbot_frontend/README.md

 # Gemini Chatbot

-A sophisticated conversational AI chatbot powered by Google's Gemini model, built with Angular 19 and styled with Tailwind CSS.
+This AI chatbot is built using Angular 19 and styled with Tailwind CSS, leveraging Google's Gemini model for intelligent and dynamic conversations.
+The chatbot processes user queries, interacts with the Gemini API, and delivers AI-driven responses in real time.

 ## Overview